-Behavioral interview questions (also known as competency-based interview questions) are designed to elicit information about a candidate’s experience and accomplishments related to the job you are interviewing for.
+Behavioral interview questions are designed to elicit information about a candidate’s experience and accomplishments related to the job you are interviewing for.

 Many candidates will be unfamiliar with this type of interview format.
 Preparing them for what to expect can help to alleviate a tremendous amount of stress and ultimately lead to not only a better candidate experience, but better-quality hires.

 Although some hiring managers still utilize the once-popular “stress interviews”, there is absolutely no evidence to support that this interviewing style is a good predictor of future performance.

 In our experience, if you can make your candidates feel more comfortable, you will end up with a much deeper conversation about their past experiences.